-Dear New International Exchange Student (J-1 visa holding students) for Spring 2022,
+Dear New International Exchange Student (J-1 visa holding students) for Fall 2022,

 Congratulations on your admission to California State University, Northridge!

 Our staff wishes to welcome you and to offer you special assistance throughout your stay here.
 To ensure your success on campus, we will provide you with immigration, personal advisement, and a variety of social, educational and cross-cultural programs.
 This webpage is intended to provide you with some helpful and important information regarding activating your account, registration, payment deadlines and housing.

 The U.S. Department of State administers the Mutual Educational and Cultural Exchange Act of 1961, as amended.
 The Act promotes mutual understanding between the people of the United States and other countries by means of educational and cultural exchange.
 The Exchange Visitor Program, recently named BridgeUSA, provides foreign nationals with opportunities to participate in exchange programs in the United States and then return home to share their experiences.

 Two-Year Home-Country Physical Presence Requirement [212(e)] – Some Exchange Visitor Program participants and family members who were admitted to the U.S. or who adjusted their visa status to J after admission must return home for a minimum of two years after completing their educational or cultural exchange program before they can change or adjust their status.
 This requirement applies to those whose:

 - Exchange program was financed to some extent by the U.S. Government or your home country government;